Bernstein Shur Boosts Pro Bono Hours in 2011 and Continues Commitment for 2012

 Attorney Jim Keenan, a member of the firm’s board of directors and chair of its Pro Bono Committee explains, “Providing pro bono legal services is an obligation we take seriously—it is one of our core values.
 And we are seeing more organizations in need.
 This is time and expertise provided directly to our communities – the figures do not even include the ongoing efforts of many of our attorneys who take on civic leadership and volunteer roles.”

-Many of the firm’s attorneys mentor and provide legal advice to non-profit organizations and volunteer for community service projects in Maine, New Hampshire and beyond.
+Many of the firm’s attorneys mentor and provide legal advice to non-profit organizations and volunteer for community service projects in ME, New Hampshire and beyond.

 Lori Londis Dwyer, an attorney in the firm’s Labor and Employment Practice Group, serves as president of the Immigrant Legal Advocacy Project’s board of directors and is involved in fundraising efforts for group.
 In 2011, she successfully worked on asylum cases for families from Burundi.